AffinityGH/AutoZoom/README.md

 Audio >> Mute my microphone when joining a meeting.

+*Make sure the Zoom application is ALWAYS open.*

 **Important Chrome Settings**

 Make sure when a Zoom link opens, it automatically opens the Zoom application.
 (Click Always when you are prompted by the dialogue)